jembi/openhim-core-js/docs/dev-guide/mediators.md

 }
 ```

+The `configDefs` property defines an array of configuration definitions that each describe configuration parameters that could be provided by the user.
+These configuration parameters could have the following `type` properties:
+* `string` - A string of text
+* `bool` - A boolean value (true or false)
+* `number` - An integer or decimal value
+* `option` - A value from a pre-defined list.
+If this datatype is use then the `values` property MUST also be used.
+The `values` property specifies an array of possible values for the parameter.

 The OpenHIM-core SHALL respond with a HTTP status of 201 if the mediator registration was successful.
 The OpenHIM-core SHALL respond with an appropriate 4xx status if the mediator registration could not be completed due to a bad request.
 The OpenHIM-core SHALL respond with an appropriate 5xx status if the mediator registration could not be completed due to server error in the OpenHIM-core.